Best Motorcycle Oils: Keep Your Motorcycle Running at Peak Performance

 Q: Can I use car oil instead of motorcycle oil?

-No. The oil used for motor engines is on a completely different wavelength from the oil used for motorcycles.
-Using it for your motorbike can cause irreparable damage.
+No. The oil used for motor engines is different wavelength from the oil used for motorcycles.
+Using it for your motorcycle can cause irreparable damage.

 Q: I have an oil change coming up.
 What type of oil should I use?

 Check your bike’s owner’s manual.
 It is difficult to go wrong with what the manufacturer recommends.
 The manufacturer knows what a specific bike requires.
 A rule of thumb is to check whether the product is API-, JASO-, or ILSAC-certified.